The Latest for PSLF: The Revolution Will Be REVISED (Pay As You Earn)

 *The cheapest plan today would cost $500/month.

 - Interest accrual: When applicable, REPAYE currently eliminates 50% of any accrued interest which remains after a borrower’s payment is applied each month.
-The new REPAYE plan will eliminate 100% of that interest!
+The new REPAYE plan will eliminate 100% of that interest.
+Borrowers with payments as low as $0 will NOT see any increase in their debt in this new plan.

 - Income Adjustments for Married Borrowers: One of the biggest drawbacks to the existing REPAYE plan is that it penalizes married borrowers by using their joint income to calculate the payment amount.
-The proposed rules will allow borrowers who file their taxes MFS to exclude their spouses’ incomes.
+The proposed rules will allow borrowers who file their taxes Married Filing Separately (MFS) to exclude spousal income.

 - Recertification: Borrowers will have the option to opt-in and have their payments automatically recertified (recalculated) using their tax return information.
 This is convenient, but proceed with caution as tax returns are not always the most advantageous way to document income.